On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Structural properties

-To circumvent difficulties that arise when the inertial parameters approach the edge to physical inconsistency or diverge, we introduce some additional properties that rule out such pathological behavior: \begin{definition} The inertial parameters are \textit{upper bounded} if $\sup_{t\geq 0}\big\{\lambda_{\max}(f(\Phi_l(t)))\big\}<\infty$ for all $l\in\{1,\ldots,N\}$ and they are \textit{uniformly physically consistent} if $\inf_{t\geq 0}\big\{\lambda_{\min}(f(\Phi_l(t)))\big\}>0$ for all $l\in\{1,\ldots,N\}$. \end{definition} Equipped with the Definitions~\ref{definition:NormalJacobian},~\ref{definition:PropertiesInertialParameters}, the standing Assumption~\ref{Assumption:IndependentJacobian} allows---provided some technical presuppositions hold---to derive finite, positive uniform bounds for the mass matrix from upper boundedness and {uniform} physical consistency of time-dependent inertial parameters.
-Specifically, we discuss the existence of a positive lower uniform bound of the mass matrix and then connect the presuppositions in \cite{ghorbel_uniform_1998} for the existence of a finite upper uniform bound of the mass matrix for constant inertial parameters to the time-dependent case.
+Equipped with the Definitions~\ref{definition:NormalJacobian},~\ref{definition:PropertiesInertialParameters}, the standing Assumption~\ref{Assumption:IndependentJacobian} allows us---provided some technical presuppositions hold---to derive finite, positive uniform bounds for the mass matrix from upper boundedness and {uniform} physical consistency of time-dependent inertial parameters.
+Specifically, we investigate the existence of a positive lower uniform bound of the mass matrix and then connect the presuppositions in \cite{ghorbel_uniform_1998} for the existence of a finite upper uniform bound of the mass matrix for constant inertial parameters to the time-dependent case.
+Afterward, these results are summarized and discussed in a unified~fashion.

 \paragraph{Positive lower uniform bound}